jchristgit/bolt/docs/cogs/gatekeeper.md

   Sends the given template to the given channel.
   See the section below on templates.
   For example, to send "Welcome to our server, @user-who-joined" in the *#welcome* channel, you would use `.keeper send "Welcome to our server, {mention}" to #welcome`.
+  In case this fails, it will log to mod log with the event `ERROR`.
   Note that if you want to use this for logging, you're looking in the wrong place.
   Use the [Modlog functionality](cogs/modlog) for that.